 The School of Mathematics and Statistics recognizes that transitioning from high school to university can be quite a leap.
 Even students with high academic achievement in high school may find the programs at university immensely challenging.
 In order to support students in achieving their goals and succeeding academically, we have implemented the following resources:

-Learning Assistance Coordinators – The Learning Assistance Coordinator positions were created to further offer assistance to our students, teaching assistants, faculty, and our School as a whole.
-These positions will focus on working in our Math and Stats Tutorial Centre to assist our honours and general level students, continue to coordinate the MS-LAP project, provide training workshops and assign duties for teaching assistants, mentor our students, provide problem solving workshops, and coordinate Math Matters programs.
-Please feel free to contact our LACs if you have any questions, need some assistance with your course material, or preparing for tests and exams. email@example.com for Mathematics inquiries and firstname.lastname@example.org for Statistics.
+Learning Assistance Coordinators – The Learning Assistance Coordinator position was created to further offer assistance to our students, teaching assistants, faculty, and our School as a whole.
+This position focuses on working in our Math and Stats Tutorial Centre to assist our honours and general level students, continue to coordinate the MS-LAP project, mentor our students, provide problem solving workshops, and to help coordinate the Math Matters programs.
+Please feel free to contact our LAC (firstname.lastname@example.org) if you have any questions, need some assistance with your course material, or preparing for tests and exams.

 Are you a first year Math Honours student?
 Start your degree off on the right foot by attending Math Matters for Math Honours students.
 During the one-week long program, you will review and learn the skills and concepts you need to be successful in your program.
 To learn about this program contact the Science Student Success Centre, or email@example.com